0xWh1tak3r/breachswarm/README.md

 2. **Specify the Configuration Path**:

-   - When creating a `Agent` instance, provide the relative or absolute path to your configuration file.
+   - When creating a `Agent` instance, provide the path to your configfile.
    - Agent will use the configuration from the SDK Context.
-If you have one agent you can directly pass the config_path it will create the sdk_context for you.
+If you have one agent you can directly pass the config_path it will create the sdk_context.

    ```python